 Born and raised in the suburbs of New York City, Goldsmith came west in 1975 and has lived in the San Francisco Bay Area ever since.
 Trained in architecture, music and community activism, he began working in films in 1979 and made his living for years as an editor.
-He is a member of the Documentary Branch of the Academy of Motion Pictures Arts and Sciences (AMPAS), and the Writers' Guild of America, West, and the father of two girls.
+He is a member of the Documentary Branch of the Academy of Motion Pictures Arts and Sciences (AMPAS), and the Writers' Guild of America, West, and the father of three girls.

 See links to reviews and interviews with Goldsmith, and more on all of his films at RickGoldsmithFilms.com.